 Using internet marketing can be inexpensive.
 Some online marketing methods are free.
 There's no need to hire outside help.
 Many online marketing strategies can be easily implemented by one-person home business.

 While the internet has made marketing easier, it's not without its challenges.
 It can mean a reliance on customers being highly interactive on the internet.
 If your market isn't online, it's not the most effective way of marketing.
 With that said, internet use continues to rise, and eventually, will be common with nearly all consumers.

 It can be highly demanding on your time.
 Continuous content must be created, edited, approved and published; comments must be responded to and sites and pages must be maintained.
 And then there are social media, which can take an inordinate amount of time.

 It can be mismanaged or inconsistent with your brand identity in forums, blogs, and social media.
 Successful online marketing requires consistency across all your marketing platforms.

 Too many businesses rely on one form of marketing over the other in the belief one is better than the other.
 While one method might be effective at bringing results, that doesn't mean integrating other options can't be as effective.
 For example, a television ad might pull in many prospects, but so too could that same ad on YouTube for less money.

 The question isn't really what type of marketing is best, but instead, the question is what type offers the best way to reach your market and get them to buy?
-Odds are there are strategies in both traditional and Internet marketing that will work.
-To know what option is the best for your business, you should do market research when creating your marketing plan, so you know who and where your market can be found both online and off.
+Odds are there are strategies in both traditional and internet marketing that will work.
+To know what option is the best for your business, you should do market research when creating your marketing plan, so you know who your market is and where they can be found both online and off.